zen-experiments/extract-issue/README.md

 To test whether the issue is with loaders application, I've added `babel-loader` to JS chain and transferred `index.js` files to be ES6.

 The behavior is as expected (within this issue): only relevant JS file is emitted, while all CSS files are emitted, again.

-## Installation

-1. `yarn install`
-2. `yarn watch`
-3. change any SCSS file to see all being emitted all the time